 You pay a monthly premium for the policy.

-If you are unable to work due to illness or injury, you can make a claim on the policy and start receiving the monthly benefit.
+If you are unable to work due to illness or injury, you can make a claim on the policy and start receiving the monthly benefit after an agreed period.

 The benefit payments will usually continue until you are able to return to work, or until you reach a certain age, such as 67.
 There are a few things to keep in mind about income protection insurance: